Middlesbrough issue life ban to fan following son’s Riverside pitch invasion - NewsBreak

 Middlesbrough issue life ban to fan following son’s Riverside pitch invasion

-A father who allowed his child to run on the pitch at Middlesbrough during Saturday’s Championship match with Stoke has been banned from the Riverside Stadium for life.
+A father who allowed his child to run on the pitch at Middlesbrough during Saturday’s Sky Bet Championship clash with Stoke has been banned from the Riverside Stadium for life.

 Boro, who have reinforced their zero tolerance approach to such incursions, have also identified four other youngsters who made their way on to the playing surface after the final whistle and promised to ban their parents too.